GovoniG/Autonomous-octocopter-attitude-system_-MannaDrone_Pymavlink-/README.md

 # Autonomous octocopter attitude system

-This repository provides a Gazebo simulation of the Navigation and Science Task for the EuropeanRoverChallenge Remote competition. \
+This repository provides the project done during the curricular internship at Manna Drone Delivery ['https://www.manna.aero/'].
-For the dockerized version, skip to the [Using Docker](#using-docker) section.

 ## Table of Contents